Skip to Content

 Oregon SNAP

-Supplemental Nutrition Assistance Program (SNAP) helps supplement food budgets for low-income working families and individuals, people on public assistance, seniors and people with disabilities.
+Oregon SNAP provides monthly food benefits to low-income families and individuals, including people on public assistance, older adults and people with disabilities.

 FAQ